peterhinch/micropython-mqtt/mqtt_as/README.md

 providing and testing a number of bugfixes and enhancements.
 Also to other contributors, some mentioned below.

+8 Aug 2022 V0.6.6 Support unsubscribe (courtesy of Kevin Köck's fork).
 11 July 2022 V0.6.5 Support RP2 Pico W
 5 July 2022 V0.6.4 Implement enhacements from Bob Veringa.
 Fix bug where tasks could fail to be stopped on a brief outage.
 Subscription callbacks now receive bytearrays rather than bytes objects.

-10 June 2022
-Lowpower demo removed as it required an obsolete version of `uasyncio`.
+10 June 2022 Lowpower demo removed as it required an obsolete version of `uasyncio`.
 Improved handling of `clean_init` (issue #40).

-21 May 2022
-SSL/TLS ESP8266 support contributed by @SooOverpowered: see `tls8266.py`.
+21 May 2022 SSL/TLS ESP8266 support contributed by @SooOverpowered: see
+`tls8266.py`.

-22 Apr 2022
-Support added for Arduino Nano RP2040 Connect.
+22 Apr 2022 Support added for Arduino Nano RP2040 Connect.
 See note below.

-2 Aug 2021
-SSL/TLS on ESP32 has now been confirmed working.
+2 Aug 2021 SSL/TLS on ESP32 has now been confirmed working.
 [Reference](https://github.com/peterhinch/micropython-mqtt/pull/58).

 ## 1.4 ESP8266 limitations